urlbox/urlbox-dotnet/Urlbox/Urlbox/README.md

 ### 4. Verify that the webhook comes from Urlbox

-Once you have made your request, poof! it's gone.
-You should see it come in as a POST request.
-The body should look something like:
+Once you have made your request, you should see it come in as a POST request to the endpoint you've made in your app for the webhook.
+The body should look like this:

 ```JSON
 {